jfasch/jfasch-home/trainings/repertoire/linux-prog/embedded/embedded.rst

 	  * :doc:`../sysprog/index`
 	  * :doc:`../kernel-programming-basics`
       * * **Booking**
-	* :doc:`/trainings/booking`
+	* :doc:`/trainings/info`

-Linux, being "a flavor of UNIX", builds upon the strong concepts of the OS family.
+Linux, being "a flavor of UNIX", builds upon the strong concepts of that OS family.
 Yet Linux has proven to be an embedded OS too - hardware support is amazingly complete, realtime capabilities are in place, memory management is as fine grained as embedded developers like it.